Planning Framework Review - Local Planning Strategy and Local Planning Scheme No. 5

 Further Information

-Updates regarding the progression of the Land Use Planning Strategy, Local Planning Strategy and Local Planning Scheme No.5 will be provided, when necessary, in the Latest News and Project Timeline sections below.
+Updates regarding the progression of the Land Use Planning Strategy, Local Planning Strategy and Local Planning Scheme No.5 will be provided, when available, in the Latest News and Project Timeline sections below.

 As a result of the WAPC decision to agree with the recommendations of the Shire’s Scheme review report, work on preparing the following documents is being undertaken by the Shire.
 The anticipated completion dates being in accordance with the Shire’s Council Plan 2024-2034 which can be viewed here.